 Beetroot cured smoked salmon

 Smoked salmon is a must when it comes to entertaining.
 But have you ever tried curing your own?
 For a simple shortcut, sprinkle finely grated beetroot over shop-bought smoked salmon and rest in the fridge for a couple of hours before serving.
 Serve with crusty bread and crème fraîche mixed with a hint of lemon or mustard.
 For a seasonal twist, how about curing the salmon in gin, juniper or whisky?
 Or buy your own!
 H. Forman & Son’s Gin & Tonic cured Scottish smoked salmon is a delight.

 Warning: these tricolore titbits, comprising of Mozzarella, tomato and basil, are irresistibly moreish!
 To assemble, layer mini Mozzarella balls, cherry tomatoes and basil leaves onto cocktail sticks or rosemary sprigs.
 Finish off with a drizzle of olive oil and balsamic vinegar for Christmas canapés your guests won’t be able to resist.
 For extra styling points, you could arrange each stick into a circle to make the shape of a wreath.
 Finish with a dipping bowl of balsamic vinegar placed in the middle.
-Did we mention the reds white and green hues look wonderfully festive together too?
+Did I mention the reds white and green hues look wonderfully festive together too?

 Asparagus in prosciutto